Houthis, aid group: Death toll from prison airstrike hits 82

 The Houthis used the prison complex to hold detained migrants, mostly Africans attempting to cross through the war-torn country into Saudi Arabia, according to the humanitarian organization Save the Children.

-But Mahat, of Doctors Without Borders, said the airstrike hit a different part of the facility housing other types of detainees.
+But Mahat, of Doctors Without Borders, said the airstrike hit a different part of the facility housing other types of detainees, and no migrants were killed.
 “The migrants there are safe,” he said.

 Al-Malki said reports that the coalition targeted the prison were inaccurate and that the coalition would correspond “facts and details” to the U.N. and the ICRC, according to Saudi state-run television.